survivejs/react-book/manuscript/04_implementing_notes.md

 ### Understanding `findIndex`

-We'll be ES6 function know as [findIndex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
+We'll be using a ES6 function know as [findIndex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
 It accepts an array and a callback.
 The function will return either -1 (no match) or index (match) depending on the result.
 You can see how it behaves through Node.js cli.
 Here's a sample session:

 ```javascript
 > findIndex = require('find-index')